Cjiaxin9/-Inventory-frontend/README.md

 * can view the withdraw list that was created
 * can only edit if the date is created in the current date

+- **Supervisor**
+* can create new /view and edit a company name (suppliers)
+* can create new /view and edit a locaion name
+* can create new /view and edit a product name
+* can create new /view and edit a unit
+* can create new /view and edit category

 4. # **Technologies used to build frontend:**

 - React.js